Dr. Mike Ghouse

 It is a gift you generally present to kids and family members as we do during Christmas, Diwali, and other holidays.
-Traditionally the man of the house presents the gifts, but in the United States, women present the gifts as well as we all earn equally, and at times women earn more than men.
-It is usually cash to spend.
-During my childhood; my father gave me one Anna (like 25 Paise), I and my friend dashed to the store behind our home and drank Orange Soda which was half Anna.
+Traditionally the head of the household, man or woman, presents the gifts to the family members; it is usually cash to spend.
+During my childhood, my father gave me one Anna (like 25 Paise), my friend and I dashed to the store behind our home and drank Orange Soda which was half Anna.
 That was the greatest pleasure we had.

 Fasting is exempt for individuals with diabetes and other difficulties, pregnant women, and even people traveling.
 If you miss it, you have the option to make it up.

-The consciousness of behavior and vigilance over action are the most profound dimensions of fasting: the fasting of the heart focuses on the attachment to the divine.
-That is when Ramadan becomes a source of peace and solace, just as Christmas, Rosh Hashana, or Dussehra go beyond the rituals to bring forth kindness, charity, and caring.
+The consciousness of behavior and vigilance over action are the most profound dimensions of fasting: the heart's fasting focuses on the attachment to the divine.
+Ramadan becomes a source of peace and solace, just as Christmas, Rosh Hashana, or Dussehra go beyond the rituals to bring forth kindness, charity, and caring.

 True fasting is self-purification.
-From this comes a rich inner life that brings about values such as justice, generosity, patience, kindness, forgiveness, mercy, and empathy — values that are indispensable for the success of the community.
+From this comes a rich inner life that brings about values such as justice, generosity, patience, kindness, forgiveness, mercy, and empathy — values that are indispensable for the community's success.

 Knowing about hunger is different from knowing it.
 Empathy is not an intellectual equation; it is a human experience.
 Our hardness of heart often springs from our distance from the human condition of others.
 The poor, sick, disenfranchised, oppressed — we rarely walk a mile in their shoes, not even a few steps.
 "Rest assured," cautioned one teacher, "if you do not taste what it feels like to be hungry, you will not care for those who are."

-Ramadan will come and go with such stealth, and what is it that we value, and why?
-We can change our habits, customs including obsessive behavior, in the face of a higher calling.
+Ramadan will come and go with such stealth; what do we value, and why?
+We can change our habits and customs, including obsessive behavior, in the face of a higher calling.

+Fasting imparts a sense of what it means to be truly human.
+Its observance reflects its universality in Baha'i, Buddhist, Christian, Hindu, Jain, Jewish, Sikh, Zoroastrian, and other faiths.
 For fasting to be truly universal, its benefits must extend beyond the fraternal ties of Muslims and must extend to forging a common humanity with others.
-Fasting imparts a sense of what it means to be truly human.
-Its observance reflects its universality in Baha’i, Buddhist, Christian, Hindu, Jain, Jewish, Sikh, Zoroastrian, and other faiths.
-More about Ramadan at www.Ramadanexclusive.com

-Let the spirit of Ramadan develop an understanding and respect for each one of God’s creation – that is all of us.
+Let the spirit of Ramadan develop an understanding and respect for each one of God's creations – that is, all of humanity.

 Picture’s courtesy – Boston Globe and the Atlantic